 Robust commercial tools typically provide superior technical support.
 As internal source code cannot be changed or modified quickly, tool providers can rest assured lingering issues won’t happen.
 If issues arise, businesses can always contact 24/7 support teams.
 The source code of commercial tools cannot be customized, modified, or viewed by the public for security reasons.
 This may be a significant drawback for those looking for open-source tools where code modification is a general practice.
 Commercial tools also provide a limited free trial to test the solution for its functionality and features.
 Businesses pay for the features they choose.

-Best Network Monitoring Tools in 2020
+Best Network Monitoring Tools

 - Network Performance Monitor